jahlen/hugo-azure-static-webapp/app/themes/hugo-clarity/README.md

 ...
 ```

+The path is relative to the `static` directory if not using [Page Bundles](#organizing-page-resources), and relative to the post's own directory if using them.

-The thumbnail image will take precedence on opengraph share tags if the [shareImage](#share-image) parameter is not specified.
+The thumbnail image will take precedence over opengraph share tags if the [shareImage](#share-image) parameter is not specified.

 #### Article featured image